gschup/ggrs-website/content/docs/getting-started/quick-start.md

 For all sessions, you will have to define the number of active players contributing to the game input via `num_players` as well as the size of such inputs via `input_size`.
 The `local_port` is where your client will receive packets of remote clients.

 GGRS does not handle NAT hole punching.
-Check out [this article](https://keithjohnston.wordpress.com/2014/02/17/nat-punch-through-for-multiplayer-games/) for more information on the topic.
+Check out 👉[this article](https://keithjohnston.wordpress.com/2014/02/17/nat-punch-through-for-multiplayer-games/) for more information on the topic.

 ### P2PSession